jaouadk/harmless-migration/README.md

 ### A Laravel 5 package to test database migrations before you get into trouble

+Please don't use in production environments YET!!
+We still need some tests && feedback.

 #### Why
 Mysql does not allow wrapping table operations in transactions (Postgresql does), that's why when you screw one of your migrations, you are basically left in an irreparable broken